 Not scared off yet?
 Keep reading, and you might see some meteors.

 Some meteor showers, such as the Perseids in August, have been watched each year at the same time for many centuries.
 But the 2016 Ursid meteor shower has been observed for only a single century.
 The shower was first observed around the turn of the 20th century, when a skywatcher noticed that some meteors seen around this time of year weren’t random in their direction of motion across our sky’s dome, but instead appeared to radiate from near the star Kochab in the bowl of the Little Dipper asterism.

 All meteors in annual showers have radiant points on our sky’s dome, and the showers take their names from the constellations in which the radiant points lie.
-The Little Dipper asterism is in the constellation Ursa Minor the Lesser Bear – hence, the Ursid meteor shower.
+The Little Dipper asterism is in the constellation Ursa Minor the Lesser Bear.
+Hence, the Ursid meteor shower.

-Bottom line: In 2014, watch for meteors in the annual Ursid shower beginning around December 20.
-The peak numbers will probably happen before dawn on December 22 and/or 23, but you can see meteors in this shower for several days around the December solstice.
+Bottom line: In 2016, you can try watching for meteors in the annual Ursid shower beginning this weekend (say, around the mornings of December 18 or 19), but the waning moon interfere.
+The peak numbers will probably happen before dawn on December 22, but meteors in this annual shower are active for several days around the December solstice.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.